-(1) Applicants must satisfy the underwriting criteria set forth in the Program Regulations, including but not limited to, appropriate loan to value and debt service coverage ratios, reserve requirements, credit worthiness, scope of work, experience and such other factors as may be required.
+Applicants must satisfy the underwriting criteria set forth in the Program Regulations, including but not limited to, appropriate loan-to-value and debt service coverage ratios, reserve requirements, credit worthiness, scope of work, experience, and such other factors as the Director deems appropriate.

 SEC.
 66.8.
-CONTRACTING REQUIREMENTS
+CONTRACTING REQUIREMENTS.

-(1) Each Applicant must comply with all City contracting requirements, including but not limited to health insurance requirements, the Local Business Enterprise and Non-Discrimination in Contracting Program in Administrative Code Section 14B and the First Source Hiring Program in Administrative Code Section 83.
+Each Applicant must comply with all City contracting requirements, including but not limited to health insurance requirements, the Local Business Enterprise and Non-Discrimination in Contracting Program in Administrative Code Section 14B, and the First Source Hiring Program in Administrative Code Section 83.
 The Director shall ensure that the Program Regulations include compliance with City contracting requirements as a condition of receiving a Loan under the Program.